juri-sinitson/angular-monorepo/README.md

 3. **E2E tests**:

-   Covering all the possibilities the user can click and interact with is ideal, but is not realistic due time and hardware reasons.
+   Covering all the possibilities the user can click and interact with is ideal, but is not realistic due to time and hardware reasons.
 So here you have to consider what is most important to test, what is less and what can be omitted.
 It's usually not necessary to test validation here, when you have done it in the catalogue.
 I you have a large amount of combinations a user can click or select, testing them all will most probably overheat you,